t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

 ## Get started

-Filtering in the Retail Service is a powerful and convenient search feature.
+Filtering in the Retail service is a powerful and convenient search feature.
 It lets you fine-tune search requests according to your or your customer's needs.
+You can:

-- You can filter by single or multiple fields.
+- Filter by single or multiple fields.
-- You can filter by text or numeric fields, or both.
+- Filter by text or numeric fields, or both.
-- You can use an expression language to construct a predicate for each field.
+- Use an expression language to construct a predicate for each field.
-- You can combine different expressions using logical operators.
+- Combine different expressions using logical operators.

 In this tutorial you will learn some examples of product filtering.